 A lawyer can determine if there are any other possible insurance policies and whether the driver, registrant, and owner of the car have enough assets to go after.
 We search for additional insurance policies and assets when our client has a valuable injury.

 The release that an insurance company will have you sign protects them very well but doesn’t do anything to protect you.

-For instance, the insurance company release will allow the insurance company to pay any company that comes after them for liens such as reimbursement of medical and other expenses.
-The release also allows the insurance company to then go after you to get that money back.
+For instance, the insurance company release will allow the insurance company to pay any company that comes after them for liens, such as reimbursement of medical and other expenses.
+The release also allows the insurance company to go after you to get that money back.
 We do not allow our clients to sign an insurance company release without modifications.